eXtremal-ik7/poolfrontend/doc/httpApi.md

 * [optional] isActive:boolean - if true, function will create activated user (option available for admin account only)
 * [optional] isReadOnly:boolean - if true, user will have no write access to his account (option available for admin account only)
 * [optional] id:string - unique user session id returned by userlogin function, only admin session is usable
+* [optional] parentUser:string - parent user for personal fee. if this argument not empty, caller must be a /parentUser/ ('id' argument is a token returned by 'userLogin' function for /parentUser/) or admin
+* [optional] defaultFee:double - default fee coefficient (range [0, 1])

 ### return values:
 * status:string - can be one of common status values or: